WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Correctly resolve subrace in script objects on IWD2.
   * ID_OF_LABEL does not require you to know whether mymod.tp2 is called mymod/mymod.tp2, setup-mymod.tp2, or the like.
+  * ID_OF_LABEL returns the correct default value on 64-bit systems.
+Also correct the corresponding part of the documentation.

 Version 240:
   * GAME_INCLUDES supports SoD.